-For the random errors, $\varepsilon_{i}(\cdot)$, a common approach is to assume they are independent normally distributed with a mean of zero and a variance of $\sigma^2$, as assumed in \cite{sousa2024}.
+In curve-fitting approaches, it is common to assume that the observations within each individual curve are independent.
+Specifically, for a given curve $i$, $\varepsilon_i(t_{i1}), \dots, \varepsilon_i(t_{in_i})$ are typically modelled as independent and normally distributed with mean zero and constant variance $\sigma^2$, as in \cite{sousa2024}.
 However, as previously discussed, depending on the application, this assumption may not hold true \citep{ramsay2005, goldsmith2011, huo2023}.
-Therefore, to account for correlation among observations within a curve, we assume $\varepsilon_{i}(\cdot)$ in \eqref{eq:model} follows a Gaussian process with mean zero and covariance functional $\sigma^2\Psi(\cdot,\cdot)$.
-Specifically, we adopt the assumption, as presented in \cite{dias2013}, that $\Psi(t, s) = \exp\left(-w|t - s|\right)$, which is the correlation function of an Ornstein–Uhlenbeck process \citep{williams2006}, where $w > 0$ represents the correlation decay parameter.
-This correlation structure accounts for varying correlation depending on the distance between observations within the same curve, more specifically, the correlation between $Y_i(t)$ and $Y_i(s)$ decays exponentially as $|t-s|$ increases.
+Therefore, to account for correlation among observations within a curve, we assume $\varepsilon_{i}(\cdot)$ in \eqref{eq:model} follows a Gaussian process with mean zero and covariance functional $\sigma^2\psi(\cdot,\cdot)$.
+Specifically, we adopt the assumption, as presented in \cite{dias2013}, that $\psi(t, s) = \exp\left(-w|t - s|\right)$, which is the correlation function of an Ornstein–Uhlenbeck process \citep{williams2006}, where $w > 0$ represents the correlation decay parameter.
+This correlation structure accounts for varying correlations depending on the distance between observations within the same curve; that is, the correlation between $Y_i(t)$ and $Y_i(s)$ decays exponentially as $|t-s|$ increases.

-To perform basis selection as described in \cite{sousa2024}, we employ an approach commonly used in Bayesian variable selection, specifically the use of spike-and-slab priors \citep{kuo1998, rao2005}.
-In spike-and-slab priors, each coefficient has a probability of being exactly zero, referred to as the spike component, and a probability of coming from a continuous distribution, often Gaussian, referred to as the slab component.
-This allows for variable selection by shrinking some coefficients to zero while estimating others with non-zero values.
-In our context, we incorporate a spike-and-slab prior in the basis coefficients, $\xi_{ki} = Z_{ki}\beta_{ki}$ in \eqref{eq:gi}, allowing for adaptive basis function selection, where coefficients can take zero estimates with probability $1 - \theta_{ki}$ and are drawn from $\mathcal{N}(0, \tau^2\sigma^2)$ with probability $\theta_{ki}$.
-Therefore, we define the following Bayesian hierarchical model: